 Enter your Academic Statement in the annual Academic Statement Writing Contest.
 This contest showcases thoughtful reflections about a liberal arts education.
 All undergraduates enrolled in the current academic year can enter.

-Find out more about the writing contest at an information session in late Fall.
+Find out more about the writing contest at an information session:

 - First place: $1,500